What is a Roth IRA and How Does it Work? Your Tax-Free Future

 Key Takeaways

-• ✓ Contributions are made with after-tax dollars.
+• ✓ Contributions are made with after-tax dollars, meaning no tax deduction upfront.

-• ✓ Qualified withdrawals in retirement are tax-free.
+• ✓ Qualified withdrawals in retirement are completely tax-free.

-• ✓ There are income limitations for contributions.
+• ✓ There are income limitations for contributing directly to a Roth IRA.

-• ✓ Contributions can be withdrawn tax-free and penalty-free at any time.
+• ✓ Contributions can be withdrawn tax-free and penalty-free at any time, for any reason.

 How It Works